BlogAutomation

 Free plan/trial?
 Yes.
 Make's "free forever" plan comes with 1,000 operations a month

 Make used to be known as Integromat and is the closest direct alternative to Zapier.
-Like Zapier, Make lets you connect apps and automate your workflow across them.
-Make's plans are generally much cheaper than Zapier's, making it a more affordable alternative.
+Like Zapier, Make lets you connect apps and automate your workflows without requiring you to code.

-Make is not just a “budget Zapier”, though.
-It's a great product in its own right, and many users prefer its interactive, visual flow builder to Zapier's old-style drag-and-drop one.
-However, Make falls quite behind Zapier in integrations—offering over 1,000 compared to Zapier's impressive collection of 3,000 integrations.
+Make is not just a "budget Zapier", though.
+It's a great product in its own right, and many users prefer its interactive, visual flow builder to Zapier's more sequential approach.

 That said, Make integrates with most popular apps, so it should have you covered.
-Just make sure it has the integrations you need before committing to a paid plan—the free one is generous enough to take it for a test spin.
+Just make sure it has the integrations you need before committing to a paid plan.

 Best for: Personal workflow automation across multiple devices